lbryio/lbry-android/BUILD.md

 #### Build and Deploy
 Run `npm install -g react-native-cli` to install React Native CLI tools.

+Initialise git submodules by running `git submodule update --init --recursive` in the `lbry-android` folder.

 Run `npm i` in the `lbry-android/app` folder to install the necessary modules required by the React Native user interface, and then run `./bundle.sh`.

 Run `./build.sh` in `lbry-android` to build the APK.
 The output can be found in the `bin` subdirectory.